Punktum-dk/whois-service-specification/README.md

 Nameservers
 Hostname:             auth01.ns.dk-hostmaster.dk
 Hostname:             auth02.ns.dk-hostmaster.dk
+Hostname:             auth03.ns.dk-hostmaster.dk

 # Use option --show-handles to get handle information.
-# whois -h whois.dk-hostmaster.dk HELP for more help.
+# whois -h whois.punktum.dk HELP for more help.
 ```

 ```
-## Hello XX.XX.XX.XX.
+## Hello xx.xx.xx.
 Your session has been logged.
 ```

 The IP address has been masked for the example, As stated all request are logged.

 ```
-## Copyright (c) 2002 - 2021 by Punktum dk A/S
+## Copyright (c) 2002 - 2026 by Punktum dk A/S
 ```

 Copyright notice.

 ```
-## Version: 5.0.0
+## Version: 6.3.0
 ```

 This is the version string of the service.
-The service uses [semantic versioning][SEMVER], so this is major release `3`, No feature or bug releases has been made indicated by the minor release indicator: `0` and the patch release indicator:`0`.
+The service uses [semantic versioning][SEMVER], so this is major release `6`, No feature or bug releases has been made indicated by the minor release indicator: `0` and the patch release indicator:`0`.

 ```
 ## The data in the DK Whois database is provided by Punktum dk A/S